 Our patented technology works just as well on a goalie blades, and has been tested at the professional level.
 Flare Skate Blades for goalie application are currently in development and we will offer them on our website as well as in our retail locations as soon as they are available.

+Flare Blades wear extraordinarily well.
 We use only the best steel, Sandvik™, imported from Sweden, and hardness-test each and every one of our blades before they are packaged.
-Though wear will vary from player to player, the general consensus is that Flare Blades wear extraordinarily well.

 Be sure to hold the honing stone parallel (flat) to the flared (angled) part of the blade only.
 Running it flush across the whole blade will dull your edges.

 To hone DLC-Coated Blades, use a leather shammy or a clay stone.

 Flare Blades can be sharpened on the Sparx® machine.
 To order your Sparx® grinding ring for Flare Blades, please visit their website.
 Click the "Select Your Grinding Ring" drop-down menu and select the appropriate hollow.
 For example, if you use a 5/8" hollow on standard skate blades, that is a 1 1/8" hollow on Flare Blades, so you would order the 1 1/8" grinding ring.

 Flare Skate Blades fit a number of skate blade holders from the most popular hockey skates on the market: